Tillered Docs

 deleteDelete a peer

-remove-selfRemove local peer from cluster
+remove-selfRemove the local peer from the cluster

 peers list